 The Photo Managers Impact Scholarship

-USE: The Photo Managers Conference in Columbus, Ohio, including registration, flights, hotel room, additional meals, and expenses.
+USE: The Photo Managers Conference in Boston, MA, including registration, flights, hotel room, additional meals, and expenses.

 REQUIREMENTS: An active member of the Photo Managers who is either working towards certification or has obtained certification.